bioinfoDZ/scDAPP/README.md

 scDAPP will soon be posted to bioRxiv and submitted.
 For now, please cite:

 scDAPP: a comprehensive single-cell transcriptomics analysis pipeline optimized for cross-group comparisons.
 Manuscript in Preparation.
-Ferrena A, Zheng XY, Jackson K, Hoang B, ZHeng D.
+Ferrena A, Zheng XY, Jackson K, Hoang B, Zheng D.